“a better world for women is a better world for everyone“

 P: No no no. We are so equal, me and my husband.
 It’s just divided 50-50.
 Everything in the home and then the children’s lives… I couldn’t do it if I didn’t have him.
 It’s so hard, as you know.

 RG: Agreed, we both have wonderful husbands that are very heavily involved with our children’s’ lives and help take care of them.
 My next question is how has the maternity and paternity policies in Iceland affected your family?

 P: Well, we get to spend more time together at home, me at first with the little one and he after a few months, but the payment could be higher.
 It is 80% of my salary, divided…

 RG: Every month you’re getting paid your salary at 80%, not your full wage?

 P: Yeah.
-You know, especially when you work at a place where the salary isn’t very high (like me) then you feel the difference in 80% and 100%, but our child gets to grow in a safe and secure environment and I get to enjoy it and we get to know each other and I don’t have to send him away at three months and…yeah, it’s good.
+You know, especially when you work at a place where the salary isn’t very high (like me) then you feel the difference in 80% and 100%, but our child gets to grow in a safe and secure environment and I get to enjoy it, and we get to know each other and I don’t have to send him away at three months.

 P: No, he took a summer vacation the first month our baby was born because it just happened that he was born in July and, you know, Icelanders take their summer vacation June, July, or August.
 So in May he will stay home until October and then I will go to work.

 RG: How was having Birkir home for that first month, and how did it affect your family?